 A Re-engagement e-mail, in case they stopped opening your mails.

 A survey mail, in case they wish to opt-out/unsubscribe.

-Mailing frequency should set such that your readers should anticipate your next mail and not get bombarded with your mails.
+Mailing frequency should be set such that your readers should anticipate your next mail and not get bombarded with your mails.
 Also your readers have an attention span, don’t dump information on them.
 It’s not what you send but how you present retains your mailing list and keeps them craving for new updates.

 Craft your mail in such a way that you start with a bang and don’t fizzle out.
 Make use of the Email subject and pre-header to deliver what you desire to say in a glimpse.
 There are many ways to do so:

 Birchbox has a very innovative Welcome email which combines the intention of welcoming the new subscriber and provides an incentive to ensure loyalty.

 Handy’s innovative way to showcase their range in a single sentence brings smiles.